TurboWarp/docs/docs/website/return.md

 ## How to use {#usage}

-First, enable the custom reporters extension through the menu in the bottom left corner:
+Open the extension library by clicking the button in the bottom left of the editor (same place where you find things like "pen"), then enable "Custom Reporters":

 ![](./assets/return-library.png)